 The Non-Executive of DAVIDsTEA is Exercising Options

-Today it was reported that the Non-Executive of DAVIDsTEA (DTEA), Emilia Di Raddo, exercised options to sell 4,404 DTEA shares for a total transaction value of $5,857.
+Today it was reported that the Non-Executive of DAVIDsTEA (DTEA), Susan L Burkman, exercised options to sell 3,999 DTEA shares for a total transaction value of $7,678.

-In addition to Emilia Di Raddo, 7 other DTEA executives reported Sell trades in the last month.
+In addition to Susan L Burkman, 11 other DTEA executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>